 Female macropterous or micropterous; body size variable up to about 4mm in length; colour dark brown, tarsi paler; antennal segment III and basal parts of IV & V yellow; fore wings pale to weakly shaded with dark median line.
+Antennae 8-segmented, segments III & IV sub-equal in length, III with 2 sense cones, IV with 4 sense cones.
 Head longer than wide, scarcely prolonged in front of eyes; 1 pair of setae close together between posterior ocelli; 1 pair of long setae just behind eyes; maxillary stylets wide apart and V-shaped in head.
-Antennae 8-segmented, segments III & IV sub-equal in length, III with 2 sensoria, IV with 4 sensoria.
 Fore tarsus without tooth.
 Fore wing broad, parallel sided, with about 15 duplicated cilia on posterior margin.
 Pelta with slender lateral wings; tergites II–VII each with 1 pair of sigmoid wing-retaining setae; tergite IX setae not as long as tube.

 Male macropterous or micropterous; similar to female, but large males with fore femora swollen and L-shaped, fore tarsus with stout tooth.

-The genus Nesothripsincludes 28 species, mainly from Australia, New Zealand and the Pacific region.
+The genus Nesothrips includes 28 species, mainly from Australia, New Zealand and the Pacific region.
 The genus is closely related to Carientothrips, a genus which also has many species in the same part of the world.
-A key to 14 species in this genus was provided by (Mound 1974b), but N. propinquus and N. lativentris are both variable in structure, within and between sexes (Mound, 1974a).
+A key to 14 species in this genus was provided by Mound (1974b), but N. propinquus and N. lativentris are both variable in structure, within and between sexes (Mound, 1974a; Eow et al., 2014).
 Large males have unusually large L-shaped fore femora, although small males and females have normal fore femora; this structural variation suggests that there is some sort of male/male interaction and fighting over resources.

 Nesothrips lativentris (Karny)

 Cryptothrips claripennis Hood, 1919: 90